When should you replace your Buckwheat Pillow?

 Any standard pillowcase is susceptible to stains and dirt and it requires intermittent cleaning.
-The same goes for buckwheat pillow cases.
+The same goes for a buckwheat pillow.
 They need to be washed.
 Not the entire pillow!
 Only the pillowcase.

 But what if you end up soaking the the hulls?
 The hulls if soaked will make drying a cumbersome process, which will cause them to break down and lose their 3D shape.

 So when should you replace the Buckwheat Hulls?

 While cleaning, you will realize that the hulls look different than they used to.
 The hulls break down over time regardless, but due to their general long life cycle, replacing them immediately is not required unless you notice severe degradation.

 - When the pillows stop holding a shape, you’d know that the hulls have lost their malleability and grip.

 - When the pillow has no air circulation due to less space between the flattened hulls

 - When they stop providing the support you require.